giaplee/rag-gemini/README.md

 # RAG=Gemini-Sentence-Transformer-Qdrant
 This project is a demonstrate how to use a vector database and gemini as chatbot in RAG model
-* Please check the code in try it with notebook file named `vn_landmarks.ipynb` at the same folder
+* Please check the code in try it with notebook file named `rag_encoding.ipynb` at the same folder
 * The dataset file in dateset folder
 * Link tới `github` >> https://github.com/giaplee/rag-gemini
 * Link tới Jupyter Notebook >> https://github.com/giaplee/rag-gemini/blob/master/rag_encoding.ipynb